October 29, 2020

 First, Jesus tell us we can’t take hatred or rejection personally.
 It will feel deeply personal, but you can’t take it personally.
 Why?
 Because it is not about you, Jesus says.
 It’s about him.
 And the truth is, Jesus seems to say, it’s not about him.
 It’s about them.
 And at the deepest level, it’s not about them.
 It’s the world.
 They belong to the world.
 They didn’t choose the world.
 The world chose them.

 Second, Jesus tells us what he does want us to take very personally—that he has chosen us.

-But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.
+Or how about Romans 5:8?
+“But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.”

-Abba Father, we thank you for your Son, Jesus, who not only has chosen us but who chooses us over and over and over again.
+Abba Father, we thank you for your Son, Jesus, who not only has chosen us, but who chooses us over and over and over again.
 Awaken us to our chosenness that our lives might become sources of awakening for others.
 Remind us not to take rejection personally.
-Come Holy Spirit and fill us with the preemptive love of Jesus.
-We pray in his name.
-Amen.
+Come, Holy Spirit, and fill us with the preemptive love of Jesus.
+We pray in his name, amen.

-- Do you struggle with taking things too personally?
+1. Do you struggle with taking things too personally?
 Why do you think it is about you?
 Why might it not be about them?

-- What can you do today, right now, that might move you toward becoming a preemptive lover of other people?
+3. What can you do today, right now, that might move you toward becoming a preemptive lover of other people?

 We are praying for awakening every day.
 Please consider taking a 30 minute shift.
 Sign up here.

 For the Awakening,